Security-first. from day one.

 - Post-incident review: root cause analysis and remediation steps published to affected users

-Because documents are never stored, a database breach would not expose document content — only account metadata (email addresses, analysis result text, and project names).
+Because documents submitted for one-off analysis are not retained, a database breach would not expose that content — only account metadata (email addresses, analysis result text, and project names).
+Files you save to your workspace live in object storage protected by encryption at rest and organization-scoped Row Level Security, separate from the application database.

 Penetration Testing